Joseph Sung: Research

 During the 2002–2004 SARS outbreak, as the Chairman of the Department of Medicine and Therapeutics, CUHK Faculty of Medicine and Chief of Service at the Department of Medicine and Therapeutics, Prince of Wales Hospital, Sung led the hospital in its response and studied the epidemiology and clinical aspect of the SARS virus, despite not being a respiratory system expert.
 The hospital was one of the epicenters, after an infected patient was treated there.
 Holding a Croucher Senior Research Fellowship, he went on a 6-month sabbatical in 2004 at Johns Hopkins Bloomberg School of Public Health; he became the Founding Director and Advisor of the CUHK Stanley Ho Centre for Emerging Infectious Diseases upon returning.

 As a gastroenterologist, his research spans intestinal bleeding, Helicobacter pylori infection, peptic ulcer, and gastrointestinal cancer.
 His team was the first in showing a 1-week course of antibiotic therapy can cure H. pylori infection, treat peptic ulcer and minimize its relapse.
 He also pioneered the use of endoscopic procedure in treating ulcer bleeding, reducing the need for surgery.
 Sung also chaired the Asia Pacific Working Group on Colorectal Cancer, founded in 2004 with the goal to set up regional guidelines on the prevention and screening for colorectal cancer.

 Sung has published over 1700 scientific articles, and was listed as a Highly Cited Researcher by Clarivate in 2018, 2019 and 2020.
 He has edited or authored more than 15 books, including Principles and Practice of Clinical Medicine in Asia (2nd ed.), Gastrointestinal Bleeding (2nd ed.) and Atlas of Clinical Gastrointestinal Endoscopy (3rd ed.).
 Sung has penned many chapters in major textbooks as well, including the Oxford Textbook of Medicine (6th ed.), Sleisenger and Fordtran's Gastrointestinal and Liver Disease (8th ed.) and Textbook of Gastroenterology (5th ed.).

 Personal life

 Sung and his wife, an obstetrician and gynecologist, were both MBBS students at the University of Hong Kong, and they went to the same hospital for internship training.
 They got married on 1 January 1989.
 Both of them are Christians.

 Sung's two daughters both pursued medicine.
 His elder daughter went to Diocesan Girls' School, and was admitted into CUHK Faculty of Medicine in 2011.
-His younger daughter was an MBBS student in the Global Physician-Leadership Stream at CUHK, as of 2019.
+His younger daughter was an MBChB student in the Global Physician-Leadership Stream at CUHK, as of 2019.
 In 2016 at her Year 2, she received the Innovation and Technology Scholarship Award from the Hong Kong Federation of Youth Groups, and went to study at the Centre for Integrative Medicine at the University of Toronto.